ansible/ansible/docs/docsite/rst/user_guide/intro_bsd.rst

 INTERPRETER_PYTHON_FALLBACK
 """""""""""""""""""""""""""

-Since version 2.8 Ansible provides a useful option `INTERPRETER_PYTHON_FALLBACK <https://docs.ansible.com/ansible/latest/reference_appendices/config.html#interpreter-python-fallback>`_ to specify a list of paths to search for Python.
-This list will be searched and the first one found will be used.
-For example, the configuration below would make the installation of the meta-ports in the previous section redundant
+Since version 2.8 Ansible provides a useful variable ``ansible_interpreter_python_fallback`` to specify a list of paths to search for Python.
+See `INTERPRETER_PYTHON_FALLBACK <https://docs.ansible.com/ansible/latest/reference_appendices/config.html#interpreter-python-fallback>`_.
+This list will be searched and the first item found will be used.
+For example, the configuration below would make the installation of the meta-ports in the previous section redundant, i.e. if you don't install the Python meta ports the first two items in the list will be skipped and ``/usr/local/bin/python3.8`` will be discovered.

 .. code-block:: ini

   ansible_interpreter_python_fallback=['/usr/local/bin/python', '/usr/local/bin/python3', '/usr/local/bin/python3.8']

+You can use this variable, prolonged by the lower versions of Python, and put it, for example, into the ``group_vars/all``.
+Then, override it for specific groups in ``group_vars/{group1, group2, ...}`` and for specific hosts in ``host_vars/{host1, host2, ...}`` if needed.
+See `Variable precedence: Where should I put a variable? <https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable>`_

 Debug the discovery of Python